Larner College of Medicine

 Body

-We will kick off the school year with an interactive orientation retreat to help you feel prepared and confident going into your multigenerational volunteer groups.
-You’ll meet fellow participants, staff, and mentors, learn what to expect in the year ahead, and start exploring why intergenerational connection matters.
+Vermont Youth Leaders in Aging begins with an orientation retreat in September to help students feel prepared and confident going into their volunteer groups.
+This is a chance to meet fellow participants, staff, and mentors, learn what to expect in the year ahead, and start exploring why intergenerational connection matters.

 Multigenerational Volunteer Groups